Hariomkabra/ClassMonitor/README.md

 **Technologies Used:**
 **Backend:**
-Django Framework: For rapid backend development and ORM integration.
+Django Framework: This is for rapid backend development and ORM integration.
 Django URL Mapping: Utilized Django’s reverse() and NoReverseMatch exception handling for seamless navigation and error prevention.

 **Frontend:**